andrewdyer/react-package-template/README.md

 This template includes the following tools and configurations:

+- [Vite](https://vitejs.dev/) for fast builds and modern bundling with multiple output formats (ESM, CJS, and UMD).
-- [TypeScript](https://www.typescriptlang.org/) for static type checking, with configurations for both [ESM](https://nodejs.org/api/esm.html) and [CommonJS](https://nodejs.org/docs/latest/api/modules.html#modules-commonjs-modules) modules.
+- [TypeScript](https://www.typescriptlang.org/) for static type checking, with dedicated configurations for builds and development.
-- [Jest](https://jestjs.io/) for unit testing, along with [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) for testing React components.
+- [Vitest](https://vitest.dev/) for unit testing, along with [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/), Vitest UI, and coverage reports.
 - [Storybook](https://storybook.js.org/) for building and testing UI components in isolation.
 - [Prettier](https://prettier.io/) for consistent code formatting across the codebase.
 - [Husky](https://typicode.github.io/husky/#/) for Git hooks to automate tasks such as formatting, type-checking, and testing before commits.